-Aft ter the Funeral : Cancel decedent's social media accounts. ocate decedent's important papers, including: Legal documents including decedent's will Cancel doctors and/or other appointments that have been scheduled for the decedent. and/or trust, and any other pertinent estate planning documents.
-Contact the three major credit agencies (Equifax, Experian and Transunion) to report decedent's dear Life insurance policies.Annuities.Social Security card.
-Notify decedent's creditors and pay any undisputed bills for which decedent's estate is legally responsible.
-Tax returns.
-Bank and broker statements.
-Investment account statements.
-Stock certificates, bonds and mutual funds.
-Pension/retirement plan statements.
-If either a probate administration or a trust administration is determined to be necessary, then the personal representative or trustee, as the case may be, should be the one to handle the payment (or dispute) of decedent's debts.
-Motor vehicle titles.
-Corporate stock certificates, limited liability company membership certificates or other documents evidencing ownership in a If you are the decedents spouse or a dependent child, contact the Social Security Administration to inquire about the one-time death benefit, as well as survivor benefits. business or businesses.Real estate deeds, land contracts, mortgage documents and promissory notes (including Contact auto and homeowners insurance companies to report the decedent's death and update the coverage of those policies. notes evidencing monies owed to decedent and monies owed by decedent).
-O Car insurance policy.
-O Homeowner's insurance policy.
-If you are named as the beneficiary on the decedent's life insurance policy, annuity, IRA, 401k or any other investment, seek help in applying for those benefits.
-Obtain copies (10-20) of decedent's Death Certificate.
-Locate the names and contact information of the decedent's professional advisors.
-If you have named the decedent as a beneficiary on any life insurance policy, annuity, IRA, 401k or any other investment, remove decedent and name someone else as beneficiary in his or her place.
-Locate the decedent's user names and passwords to access computers and online accounts, as well as decedent's cell phone and other electronic devices.
-Meet with decedent's attorney to review decedent's will and/or trust.
-Determine if there is a safe deposit box and if so, who has access to it.
-If the decedent was employed, contact the If it is determined that probate is necessary and you are the named personal representative, initiate probate administration with the attorney's help. employer's benefit's department to determine whether any death benefits are available and if so, the names of the beneficiaries who are to receive If no probate is required but there is a trust and you are the named trustee, then initiate trust administration with the attorney's help. such benefits.
-Contact decedent's financial advisor(s) Consult with the decedent's business attorney regarding any business interests decedent owned. and advise them of decedent's death.
-Determine if there are any life insurance benefits available through existing credit cards.
-Consult with decedent's tax professional regarding the filing of any necessary tax returns required for the tax year in which the decedent died.
-Cancel decedent's credit cards, automatic bill payments, club memberships, car lease, cell phone plan, magazine subscriptions, Remove decedent's name from the title of any assets that were jointly titled between the decedent and you. prescriptions, etc. Cancel home services that are no longer needed such as cable, internet, telephone, newspaper, trash pick-up, etc. If you are the decedent's spouse, update your estate planning documents, removing the decedent as a beneficiary and a fiduciary, if necessary.
-Cancel decedent's voter's registration.
-If the funeral is delayed, there should be no similar delay in addressing these matters.
+- □ Locate decedent's important papers, including: - Legal documents including decedent's will and/or trust, and any other pertinent estate planning documents. - O Life insurance policies. - o Annuities. - o Social Security card. - Tax returns. - O Bank and broker statements. - O Investment account statements. - O Stock certificates, bonds and mutual funds. - O Pension/retirement plan statements. - Motor vehicle titles. - Corporate stock certificates, limited liability company membership certificates or other documents evidencing ownership in a business or businesses. - Real estate deeds, land contracts, mortgage documents and promissory notes (including notes evidencing monies owed to decedent and monies owed by decedent). - Car insurance policy. - Homeowner's insurance policy. - Obtain copies (10-20) of decedent's Death Certificate. - Locate the names and contact information of the decedent's professional advisors. - Locate the decedent's user names and passwords to access computers and online accounts, as well as decedent's cell phone and other electronic devices. - Determine if there is a safe deposit box and if so, who has access to it. - If the decedent was employed, contact the employer's benefit's department to determine whether any death benefits are available and if so, the names of the beneficiaries who are to receive such benefits. - Contact decedent's financial advisor(s) and advise them of decedent's death. - Determine if there are any life insurance benefits available through existing credit cards. - Cancel decedent's credit cards, automatic bill payments, club memberships, car lease, cell phone plan, magazine subscriptions, prescriptions, etc. - Cancel home services that are no longer needed such as cable, internet, telephone, newspaper, trash pick-up, etc. - □ Cancel decedent's voter's registration.